kwkou/snapshot/articles/hdinsight-hbase-get-started.md

 - How to use the .NET SDK to create a new HBase table, list the HBase tables in your account, and how to add and retrieve the rows from your tables.

-> [WACOM.NOTE] HBase is currently only available in preview for use with HDInsight 3.0 clusters on HDInsight (based on Hadoop 2.2.0).
+> [WACOM.NOTE] HBase (version 0.98.0) is only available for use with HDInsight 3.1 clusters on HDInsight (based on Apache Hadoop and YARN 2.4.0).
 For version information, see [What's new in the Hadoop cluster versions provided by HDInsight?][hdinsight-versions]

-During preview period, it is recommended that a backup copy of the original version of any data used in the HBase cluster be stored outside of that cluster.
-This is because the format of the database files may be changed in future versions and the current data file formats used in the preview version may not be supported or upgradable to subsequent versions.

 **Prerequisites:**

 Before you begin this tutorial, you must have the following:

 - An Azure subscription.
 For more information about obtaining a subscription, see [Purchase Options][azure-purchase-options], [Member Offers][azure-member-offers], or [Free Trial][azure-free-trial].

 - An Azure storage account.
 For instructions, see [How To Create a Storage Account][azure-create-storageaccount].
 - A copy of Visual Studio.